Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis

-With this model, the problem of PMCA improvement becomes an optimization mathematical problem: find a control $\af(t)$ which maximizes the quantity $\int xu(T,x)\,dx$ (total mass of pathogenic proteins) at a given final time $T.$ The answer to this problem is difficult.
-First we can wonder if the rectangular strategie used in the PMCA (alternance incubation-sonication) is the best one or if there exists a constant control which is better.
-This last question leads naturally to the problem of the fitness optimization for Equation~\eqref{eq:PMCA} when $\af(t)\equiv\af$ is a time-independent parameter.
-Is $\af_{max}$ the best constant to maximize $\Lb_\af?$ Is there a compromise $\af_{opt}\in(1,\af_{max})$ to find?
-The answer depends on the coefficients $\tau$ and $\beta$ as indicated by the different theorems of this paper.
-More precisely, Theorem~\ref{th:self} ensures that the situation when an optimum $\af_{opt}$ exists between $1$ and $\af_{max}$ can happen, and an example is given below.
+With this model, the problem of PMCA improvement becomes a mathematical optimization problem: find a control $\af(t)$ which maximizes the quantity $\int xu(T,x)\,dx$ (total mass of pathogenic proteins) at a fixed final time $T.$ The answer to this problem is difficult and a first natural simplification is to consider a control $\af(t)\equiv\af$ which does not depend on time.
+In this case the control is a parameter for Equation~\eqref{eq:PMCA} and the optimization of the payoff $\int xu(T,x)\,dx$ for a large time $T$ reduces to the optimization of the fitness $\Lambda_\af$ of the population.
+Is $\af_{max}$ the best constant to maximize $\Lb_\af?$ Is there a compromise $\af_{opt}\in(1,\af_{max})$ to be found?
+The answer depends on the coefficients $\tau$ and $\beta$ as indicated by the different theorems presented in this paper.
+More precisely, Theorem~\ref{th:self} ensures that an optimum $\af_{opt}$ can exist between $1$ and $\af_{max}$, and an example is proposed below.